fafalone/WinDevLib/README.md

 ```

 ## Updates
+**Update (v4.12.166):**
+-Added HTMLHelp APIs and misc ones that should be grouped with existing sets.

+-New option: tbShellLib now has a 'Lite mode' designed to increase performance for users who typically define APIs themselves.
+In this mode, all API definitions in slAPI and slAPIComCtl are excluded, as are all misc API enums/types/consts in slDefs, and mPKEY.

+-To use Lite mode, go to your project settings, go to 'Project: Conditional compilation constants', ensure it's checked to enable, and add `TB_SHELLLIB_LITE = 1`.

 **Update (v4.11.164):** Added Sensor APIs and Location APIs, including all related GUIDs/PKEYs from sensors.h.
 Added some APIs that belong with the previously added ones; major additions are likely over for now.
 Misc bugfixes to APIs.

 **Update (v4.10.160):** Added IStorageProviderHandler and IStorageProviderPropertyHandler.
 Substantial updates to API sets.